vippsas/userinfo-api/README.md

 ## Scope

-The `scope` determines what infomration the user is asked to share.
+The `scope` determines what information the user is asked to share.

 | Scope            | Description | User consent required |
 |:-----------------|:------------|:----------------------|